Setting Up Your Menus, Brushes and Presets

 Create a new drawing.
 The previous drawing data will carry over to the new drawing so you can get right to work.

-Do you have questions about brushes, tools and presets?
-Talk with our team at email@example.com and we’ll be happy to help.
+Do you have questions about setting up your brushes, tools and presets?
+Chat with us at email@example.com and we’ll be happy to help.

 By Erica Christensen